 How J-School Professors Should Talk About Sexual Harassment, Abuse in Class

 This story originally ran at mediashift.org.
-To see the original story click here.
+The Original Story.

 The recent revelations about powerful men who have used their authority to abuse women and other men have drawn attention yet again to sexual violence and harassment.